 nielsen Suzanne Choney NBC News Dec.
 28, 2011 at 6:31 PM ET Lots of folks are making best-of-2011 lists, and Nielsen's no exception.
 The research firm says that Google was the "most visited U.S. Web brand," Facebook "held its lead among social networks and blogs," and Apple was the "top smartphone manufacturer," while Android was the "leading" smartphone operating system.
 Technolog - Google, Facebook rule as top sites in 2011: Nielsen

+Study: Why Do People Use Facebook?
 Facebook is an accepted means of communication.
 It is a never-ending virtual social gathering filled with adopted puppies, cute LOL kitties, baby announcements, viral articles and videos, events, groups, organizations and fan pages.
 But why do people really use it?

 When Facebook decided it would be a great idea to infuriate most of its user base by orchestrating its most drastic profile page change to date, I along with many others took the chance to jump in at the deep end and see what all the fuss was about.
 But the new Timeline will dig up some seemingly long-lost memories, and many you will wish to forget.
 Some will choose to delete their Facebook altogether, while others will simply leave things be, deterred by the arduous task of deleting the vast amount of data they are presented with.
 How to delete every Facebook wall post, wipe your Timeline